How to Get Car Insurance Online With a Checking Account

 Complete Account Verification

-Most insurers will confirm your account ownership by sending small test deposits (usually under $1) to your account within one to two business days.
+Most insurers confirm account ownership by sending small test deposits (usually under $1) within one to two business days.
 Report these amounts back to activate your payment method.

 6. 6